 Your Period.
 Her Freedom.

-Each subscription will support feminine hygiene training and female entrepreneurship to Nepali women and girls who are vulnerable to trafficking.
+Each subscription will support feminine hygiene training and female entrepreneurship to women and girls all over the world who are vulnerable to trafficking.

-“Garnuu” is actually derived from the Nepali word for “rescue.”
+“Garnuu” is derived from the Nepali word for “rescue.”

 Changing the Cycle of Human Trafficking